International

 Executive Power

 The President is the head of state and is elected by the parliament in a separate election for a four-year term.
-The President is the commander-in-chief of the armed forces.
-He appoints the Prime Minister as head of the government who, in turn, has to receive a vote of confidence from the parliament and serves a four-year term.
-The Prime Minister enjoys executive powers which include implementation of the law in the country and running the day-to-day affairs.
+The President serves as the commander-in-chief of the armed forces.
+He appoints the Prime Minister as head of government, who must then receive a vote of confidence from the parliament to take office.
+The Prime Minister holds executive powers, which include the implementation of the law and overseeing the day-to-day affairs of the government.
+The term of the Prime Minister depends on the parliamentary term and the government's stability.
 The Council of Ministers is nominated by the Prime Minister and appointed by the parliament.

 Legislative Power

-The executive branch of the government is directly or indirectly dependent on the support of the parliament, often expressed through a vote of confidence.
-Legislative power is vested in both the government and the parliament.
-The government does not have the power to dissolve the parliament.
-The people of Latvia enjoy considerable political rights.
+The executive branch depends directly or indirectly on the support of the parliament, often shown through a vote of confidence.
+Legislative power is shared between the government and the parliament.
+The government does not have the authority to dissolve the parliament.
+The people of Latvia enjoy significant political rights.

 +